-Comments from the Water Authority, National Roads Authority, Department of Environmental Health and Department of Environment (NCC) are noted below.
+The Authority received and considered comments from the Water Authority, National Roads Authority, Department of Environmental Health and Department of Environment (NCC).

 The Water Authority's requirements for the proposed development are as follows:

 Wastewater Treatment and Disposal

 The developer, or their agent, shall submit an Onsite Wastewater Treatment Proposal, per the attached Form, which meets the following requirements.
 Water Authority review and approval of the proposed system is a condition for obtaining a Building Permit.